-All resumes and submissions should be directed to the Human Resources Department for distribution to the appropriate supervisor for review and screening.
+All resumes and application materials must be submitted through the University’s online applicant tracking system.
 Information regarding all submissions will be maintained for legal compliance.

 To apply for a position, a current employee must complete the hiring process in full.
 All hiring decisions will be made in accordance with CSP’s Equal Employment Opportunity Policy.

 All preliminary interviews will be scheduled and completed by the hiring department.

 Before an offer of employment is made, the Human Resources Department will perform a background screen which may include but not be limited to references, employment, county and state criminal, education, and credit reports.

 Upon approval of final candidates, the hiring department must complete reference checks of a minimum of two references.

 A verbal offer of employment will be made by the appropriate department representative in consultation with the Director of Human Resources.
 After verbal acceptance, a formal offer letter of employment will be issued and a required signature received by the candidate for the employment agreement to be finalized.

 Vacancies, including Advancement in Rank for faculty, may be filled by promotion or transfer within CSP.
 While CSP supports the promotion of internal candidates, hiring decisions will be determined through an evaluation of the knowledge, skills and abilities of candidates as well as institutional and departmental fit.
 As compensation is determined by position, an increase in wages cannot be expected for all promotional opportunities.

 Performance in a current job and applicable skills are a significant factor in establishing candidacy for other staff positions at CSP.
 Staff members on a Corrective Action or Performance Improvement Plan may be ineligible to be considered for an employee transfer to a different position.
 Any employee desiring consideration for another position at CSP should communicate with the Director of Human Resources.
 An application or resume must be submitted to be considered for a new position.